cherise215/MaxStyle/README.md

     ```
     CUDA_VISIBLE_DEVICES=0 python src/train_adv_supervised_segmentation_triplet.py --json_config_path ./config/Prostate/MICCAI2022_MaxStyle.json  --cval 0 --seed 40 --data_setting 'all' --auto_test --log
     ```
+# Improved reproducibility with fixed seeds and training sets
+Our code by default support to train models with fixed random seed an training set for reduced result variability.
+Of note, completely reproducible results are not guaranteed due to the nature of the PyTorch Design and GPU computation.
+One can change the `seed` and `cval` value in the above commands to train models with different set-ups for multiple runs.
+In our experiments for cardiac low-data regime training, we ran training three times,  considering three configurations:

+A. --cval 0 --seed 40

+B. --cval 1 --seed 20

+C. --cval 2 --seed 10

 # Evaluation
 By default, we run model evaluation automatically after training with `--auto_test` option turned on.
 Model parameters and results will all be saved under `saved/`.
 To re-run inference of a trained model without training, simply run the same training command with additional `--no_train` option on: